abysmalsb/Smart-medicine-packaging/README.md

 # Smart-medicine-packaging

-This project is made for the "IAmazon DRS Developer Challenge" contest on www.hackster.io.
+This project is made for the "Amazon DRS Developer Challenge" contest on www.hackster.io.
 <br>
 <br>
 See the full project here: